Welcome to Hanson's Hedgehogs Class Page

 Home Readers: For this half term, we are going to trial giving the children the responsibilty and freedom to change their 'home reader' as and when they wish to do so.
 All that we ask of the children is that this is done on a regular basis and this will be monitored by staff in class.
 Please sign your child's Home Reading Record when your child has finished reading their book.
 We will then know that you are happy for them to change their book.
 Children will be allowed to choose their own reading books, suited to their interests and reading ability.
 There will be a wide range of genres for children to choose from so there really is something to suit everyone!
 Children will be awarded a certificate for every 10 books read.
 Reading is a very important skill for children to develop and has many benefits so please try to encourage your child to read for around 15 minutes each day, or as much as possible.
 I am aware that some children may wish to change their book more than once a week.
 When this is the case, children will be guided to Seesaw, Purple Mash or Oxford Owls.
 Using these platforms, children can further their reading and reading will be supplemented by a variety of supporting activities.

-In Maths, we will be concentrating on number with a specific focus on Place Value, addition and subtraction skills and statistics.
+In Maths, we will be concentrating on number with a specific focus on multiplication and division skills before turning our attention to Fractions!

-In our French lessons our first unit of work is called 'Getting to know you.'
-Have fun as you learn new French vocabulary and improve your pronunciation as you go!
+In our French lessons our unit of work is called 'All about ourselves.'
+Have fun as you learn new French vocabulary and improve your sentence structure and pronunciation as you go!

-I hope you are as excited as I am to begin all of our learning!
+I hope you are as excited as I am to continue with all of our learning this term!

 Home -learning information for pupils and parents: